|

 Assisted living facilities designed for visually impaired seniors incorporate features and layouts to enhance safety, accessibility, and independence.
 These facilities are thoughtfully planned to minimize hazards and create an environment that promotes ease of navigation.
 Tactile flooring, such as textured surfaces, is often used to indicate transitions between rooms or alert residents to changes in pathways.
 Clear and unobstructed hallways, along with strategically placed furniture, help ensure that residents can move freely without risk of tripping or injury.

-Lighting is another crucial element in such facilities.
+Lighting is another crucial element in senior living facilities.
 Adjustable and high-contrast lighting is employed to cater to varying levels of visual impairment.
 Brighter, evenly distributed illumination reduces glare and helps seniors with low vision distinguish objects more easily.
 Motion-activated lights in hallways and bathrooms provide added convenience and safety.
 The use of color contrast between walls, floors, and furniture further assists visually impaired residents in identifying spaces and navigating their surroundings.

-Facilities also employ signage and labels designed with large, high-contrast fonts and braille to accommodate both low-vision and blind residents.
+Assisted living facilities that offer services to vision-impaired seniors may employ signage and labels designed with large, high-contrast fonts and braille to accommodate both low-vision and blind residents.
 Key areas, such as dining rooms, restrooms, and exits, are marked with tactile signage to make navigation intuitive.
 Elevators, for example, are equipped with braille buttons and auditory cues to announce floors, ensuring accessibility and independence for residents with varying degrees of visual impairment.

 Community areas and individual living spaces are adapted to meet the needs of visually impaired seniors.
 Kitchens in private units might feature appliances with tactile controls, while common areas are arranged with consistent layouts to prevent confusion.
 Recreational activities, such as audio books, tactile art projects, and music therapy, provide stimulation and enjoyment tailored to their sensory preferences.
 These activities encourage socialization and engagement, which are critical for mental and emotional well-being.